What is VDI (Virtual Desktop Infrastructure) and How Does VDI Work?

 How to implement VDI?

-- Choosing a VDI vendor to supply your connection broker.
+- Choose a VDI vendor to supply your connection broker.
 The broker is responsible for directing connecting clients to available resources on the remote server.
 Two of the most popular vendors include VMware’s Horizon and Citrix’s Virtual Apps and Desktops.
-Other companies like Amazon and Microsoft have joined the market providing powerful data centers in their products Workspaces and Azure respectively.
-These data centers provide for both your broker and the hypervisor requirements.

 - Implement and review your security.
 Cost saving should not be a consideration when implementing security.
 Make sure you use two-factor authentication (2FA or multifactor authentication (MFA) should be a minimum requirement.
 Usernames and passwords are not sufficient.
 Make use of traditional internet security in the form of firewalls and anti-malware software.

-- Once everything is in place, you’re ready to piece it all together.
-If you are using on-site servers, make sure your VPN tunnels are set up and configured.
+- If you are using on-site servers, make sure your VPN tunnels are set up and configured.
 Dedicated VPN firewalls will result in better performance for your users.
 Measure and review your setup continuously for connectivity and load so you can scale your capacity as required.

 Benefits of VDI technology

-Easier IT management – The centralized nature of VDI means that your team only needs to maintain one central machine.
-Software updates and security patches only need to be done once.
+Easier IT management – Software updates and security patches only need to be done once.
 The VDI administrators have 24/7 access to their servers and it’s not necessary to get access to the end user devices.
-There is no risk around losing data on the end user’s device, as everything happens on the server.
 New installations for new employees are easy to deploy.

 Agility – The business can adapt to their changing needs by creating new VMs quickly.
 Whether providing resources for additional contractors or seasonal workers, this flexibility together with BOYD allows the company to cater for various remote working models.